Plutonomicon/cardano-transaction-lib/doc/test-plan.md

 ### Constraints/lookups

 CTL's primary user interface is its constraints and lookups API, modeled after that of Plutus.
-We must ensure then that **all** of this interface is covered by complete examples.
+We must ensure then that **all** of this interface is covered by complete examples (see [Acceptance criteria](#acceptance-criteria) below).
 Each of the following constraints should be covered, along with the lookup that it implies (indicated in parentheses where applicable):

 - [x] `mustMintValue` (`mintingPolicy`).
 Also implies
   - `mustMintCurrency`
 - [x] `mustPayToScript` (`validator`)
 - [x] `mustPayToPubKey`
+  - **Note**: This invokes the same code as `mustPayToPubKeyAddress`, but does not include a stake key component
 - [x] `mustPayToPubKeyAddress`
 - [x] `mustMintValueWithRedeemer` (`mintingPolicy`).
 Also implies
   - `mustMintCurrencyWithRedeemer`
+- [x] `mustSpendScriptOutput`
+- [ ] `mustSpendPubKeyOutput`
+  - **Note**: This constraint is included in our stake key integration with Plutip.
+We should still write a full contract that uses it
 - [ ] `mustBeSignedBy`
+  - **Note**: This constraint is also included in our Plutip stake key integration, as with `mustSpendPubKeyOutput`
 - [ ] `mustHashDatum`
 - [ ] `mustIncludeDatum`
 - [ ] `mustPayWithDatumToPubKey`
 - [ ] `mustPayWithDatumToPubKeyAddress`
+- [ ] `mustProduceAtLeastTotal`.
+Also implies
   - [ ] `mustProduceAtLeast`
-- [ ] `mustProduceAtLeastTotal`
 - [ ] `mustSatisfyAnyOf`
+- [ ] `mustSpendAtLeastTotal`.
+Also implies
   - [ ] `mustSpendAtLeast`
-- [ ] `mustSpendAtLeastTotal`
 - [ ] `mustSpendPubKeyOutput`
-- [ ] `mustSpendScriptOutput`
 - [ ] `mustValidateIn`

-In addition, several combinations of individual constraints must be covered by tests or examples as well, namely
+In addition, several redeemer combinations in a **single transaction** must be covered by tests or examples as well, namely

 - [x] Two or more `Mint` redeemers
 - [ ] Two or more `Spend` redeemers